cucumber-attic/website/apps/dynamic/views/docs/reference.md

 ### Data Tables

-Data Tables are handy for specifying a larger piece of data:
+Data Tables are handy for passing a list of values to a step definition:

 ```gherkin
 Given the following users exist: